Note: This entry has been updated. See below, the part about the Netherlands.

 The world’s median age is 28 today, and it is expected to reach 38 by the middle of the century.
 In the United States, the median age at that point will be a youngish 41, while it will be over 50 in Japan and 47 in Europe.
 The United States will be the only Western country to have been in the top 10 largest countries in terms of population size in both 1950 and 2050.
 Russia, Japan, Germany, Britain, and Italy were all demographic titans in the middle of the 20th century.
 Today, only Russia and Japan still (barely) make the top 10.
 They will not stay there long.
 The world has changed.
 There is more and faster change to come.

 Notwithstanding all of the qualifications one can make about the video, I think most reactions here and on other websites, seriously underestimate the power of opening the window to imagination that might be the result of this video.
 Hard data is only one of the ways to evaluate the video.
 Certainly for some people the ‘facts’ as they have been presented in the video are authentic and true because they make the threat of Islam ‘real’, ‘imaginable’.
+They don’t have to be true: they are imaginable and could be true in the future.
 The images in the video provide people with access to the abstract notion of the Islamic threat and in some cases (as with Fitna the movie) it creates and organizes the relationship between Wilders and parts of his constituency.
 In that case, the real facts do not matter, what matters is making the fact of the Islamic threat real and concrete.

 The BBC has made its own countervideo, I did not check the numbers in that one yet.